 It’s with these thoughts in mind that one should approach Avatar, Cameron’s latest foray into the realm of blockbuster moviemaking.
 Realizing how often Cameron fails to balance spectacle and story will help one appreciate what a wonderful motion picture he’s made here.
 The story is a familiar one, reminiscent of a number of science-fiction stories and a few notable films (Dances with Wolves and The Last Samurai being the most apparent), but it’s told with such passion and visual bravado that any carping about the yarn being typical is canceled out.
 He compiles familiar themes from his previous work, mainly The Abyss, places them in a new setting, and tells a tale so unbelievably rich and escapist that the best way to convince you is just to say, with unbridled enthusiasm, See This Film!

 Sympathetic jarhead Jake Sully (Sam Worthington), a paraplegic, joins the “avatar” program to try and connect with the Na’vi and find a diplomatic solution to the humans’ proposed forced relocation.
 Under the tutelage of Dr. Grace Augustine (Sigourney Weaver), the scientist who pioneered the program, Jake enters a genetically engineered Na’vi body by remote, existing as one of them to find a balance between cultures.
-While imbedded in the lush Na’vi forests, he meets local Neytiri (Zoe Saldana), and through her, he learns the ways of the natives and ultimately feels more at home in his versatile avatar than his broken human body.
+While embedded in the lush Na’vi forests, he meets local Neytiri (Zoe Saldana), and through her, he learns the ways of the natives and ultimately feels more at home in his versatile avatar than his broken human body.
 But his greedy-minded superiors—company man Parker Selfridge (Giovanni Ribisi) and battle-hungry Colonel Miles Quaritch (the fantastic Stephen Lang)—want their mineral and they want it now.
 What ensues is a rousing battle where the stakes are entrenched into the characters, so the fighting we see actually has a purpose.